Jurong Region Line

 First announced in January 2013, the line will connect serve residents of Choa Chu Kang, Boon Lay and the future developments in the Tengah area, and connect to main activity nodes in Jurong West, such as Nanyang Technological University (NTU), the Jurong Industrial estate, including Jurong Island and the future Jurong Gateway.
 The line will be fully overground.

-The exact alignment of the line and its stations were announced on 9 May 2018, during a visit to the then-under-construction Canberra MRT Station.
+The alignment of the line and its stations was announced on 9 May 2018.
+Construction commenced in 2023.

 Timeline & History